-The JRC supports the European Commission's Agenda for Jobs, Growth, Fairness and Democratic by providing evidence on which to base policy.
-It communicates closely with policy Directorate-Generals, responds to their questions about science, outlines the consequences of different policy choices, and identifies alternative policy options.
+The internet and digital technologies are transforming our world.
+It is a Commission priority to make the EU's single market fit for the digital age.
+The JRC supports the European Commission's agenda by providing evidence which supports policy making.
+It works closely with policy Directorate-Generals, responds to their questions related to science, outlines the consequences of different policy choices, and identifies alternative policy options.

-The JRC also analyses the key issues and barriers linked to the Digital Single Market and assesses policies that could support the Information and Communication Technologies (ICT) sector and the Digital Economy.
-The purpose of these policies is to help Europe's citizens and businesses get the most out of digital technologies and potentiate the major contribution these technologies could make to economic growth.
+The JRC also analyses the key challenges linked to the Digital Single Market and assesses policies that could support its creation.
+The purpose of these policies is to help Europe's citizens and businesses get the most out of digital technologies and to foster growth in the wider economy and to help create thousands of jobs.

 More specifically, JRC's multi-disciplinary teams carry-out socio-economic and technical analyses relating to the EU Digital Single Market and the Digital Agenda for Europe.
 These analyses focus on: